ykmnkmi/renderable.dart/README.md

   - ~~Template Objects~~
 - HTML Escaping
   - Working with Manual Escaping
-  - Working with Automatic Escaping (not tested)
+  - Working with Automatic Escaping
 - List of Control Structures
   - For
   - If